nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The following data-elements are mandatory (i.e. data MUST be present):

 - the `timePeriod` is the time period over which the requested information is to be returned.
+Note that the provider will return only details of free slots which have a date/time span fully within the time period specified.

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/DSTU2/parameters.html) conforming to the `gpconnect-schedule-operation-1` profiled `OperationDefinition`, see below: